 Arrange to have an official final transcript sent by the host university, to:

 Reves Center for International Studies

 200 South Boundary Street Williamsburg, VA 23185

-Note: If for any reason your institution sends the transcript to you instead of the Global Education Office at the Reves Center, do not open the envelope.
+Note: If for any reason your institution sends the transcript to you instead of the Global Education Office, do not open the envelope.
 Bring the transcript in the sealed envelope to the Global Education Office; we cannot accept opened transcripts.
 If the transcript has been opened, you will need to request a new transcript to be sent directly to the above address.

 Once final transcripts have been received and all courses have been approved by the appropriate departments, your credits will be evaluated and sent to the Registrar's Office for posting to your record.
 The Global Education Office cannot approve courses, but will calculate and convert the number of credits earned while abroad.
 Neither faculty members nor the Registrar's Office calculates or converts foreign credits.